wpendl99/.github/profile/webServers/amazonWebServicesEc2/amazonWebServicesEc2.md

 As mentioned before, there are lots of ways to get free usage of services.
 For example, as of when this was written, you can get a 750 hours a month, for the first 12 months, of a Linux t3.micro server instance.

-## AWS Credit Grants and AWS Educate Starter Account

-AWS has a couple of programs to help students try out their services.
-If you don't want to supply a credit card you can enroll in a 3rd party administrated program called AWS Educate Starter Account.
-This program allows you to create an account that comes with a $75 credit and doesn't require a credit card.
-Alternatively, if you already have an AWS account or want to just get a regular account without the hassle of involving a 3rd party, you can apply for a $100 grant from AWS and apply it to your account.

-Refer to [this article](https://it.newschool.edu/services/learning-resources/aws-amazon-web-services/claim-your-aws-educate-grant) for the details on these programs.

 ## Creating an AWS server instance

 Once you have an AWS account it is time to create your web server.